⚓ U.S. Navy — Aircraft Carriers

 Essex CV-9

-The Essex CV-9 consisted of 24 vessels.
-Like all U.S. Navy aircraft carriers built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Essex CV-9 ships may have been exposed to asbestos fibers.
+The Essex CV-9 was a class of U.S. Navy aircraft carriers from the asbestos era, led by USS Essex (CV-9).
+Its 24 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Essex CV-9 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Essex CV-9 Ships

-Asbestos was the standard thermal insulation material in U.S. Navy aircraft carriers built before approximately 1980.
-Common sources of asbestos exposure aboard Essex CV-9 vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy aircraft carriers built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

-For detailed information on spaces and products specific to aircraft carriers, see the Aircraft Carriers asbestos overview ›
+For the full aircraft carriers exposure overview, see the Aircraft Carriers asbestos guide ›

 At-Risk Ratings Aboard Essex CV-9 Ships